knative/docs/docs/eventing/getting-started.md

     kubectl label namespace event-example knative-eventing-injection=enabled
     ```

-The `knative-eventing-injection` label triggers Knative to add Knative Eventing subcomponents such as the `Broker` in your namespace.

-Now that you have the event-example namespace, you create the rest of your eventing resources.
+Now that you have labeled the `event-example` namespace, you will need to verify that the resources you added in this section are running correctly.
+Then, you can create the rest of the eventing resources you need to manage events.

 ### Validating that the `Broker` is running